emacs-mirror/emacs/mps/manual/source/pool/index.rst

            <automatic memory management>` and :term:`incrementally
            <incremental garbage collection>`.

     ..
-[3] Pools that may not contain references are suitable for storing :term:`leaf objects <leaf object>` only.
+[3] Pools that may not contain references are suitable for storing :term:`leaf objects` only.

     ..
 [4] Pools "may contain :term:`ambiguous <ambiguous reference>` /
            :term:`exact <exact reference>` / :term:`weak <weak